skibsthebear/tailbrain/README.md

     ```

 2.  **🛠️ Install Host Command Relay Dependencies:**
-    (This step only needs to be run once, or when `express` or `cors` dependencies for the relay need an update.)
+    (This step is required before running the startup scripts.
+The dependencies need to be installed separately to avoid blocking the script execution.)

     ```bash
     npm run relay:install